-Simply put, there is an insurmountable number of paint colors to choose from.
+There's an insurmountable number of popular interior paint colors you can choose.
 Deciding which shade is one thing, and figuring out what room to cover it in is a whole other beast.
-That is why we narrowed down your choices to a handful of tried and true shades from decorating experts to make your decision a little bit easier.
+That is why we narrowed down your choices to a handful of tried and true shades favored by color experts for various rooms to help make your decision a little easier.
+Looking to paint your home soon?
+Determine how much paint you need with The Spruce's Paint Calculator.

 01 of 09

-Paintzen color expert Kristen Chuber shares her top paint color: Chalky Blue by PPG Porter Paints.
+Paintzen color expert Kristen Chuber shares her top paint color, which is a dusty Chalky Blue (PPG1153-5) by PPG Porter Paints.
 "Somewhere between blue and gray, this velvety shade can actually be used as a neutral.
 It looks beautiful with bright white trim, but maybe even more impactful with rich, black accents.
 We have also seen this shade used beautifully in a monochromatic palette, alongside other shades of blue-gray, both on the lighter and darker side of the spectrum."
-Try using this hue in your kitchen, one of your bathrooms, or in the bedroom.
+Try using this hue to paint your kitchen, one of your bathrooms, or the bedroom.

 02 of 09

-If you are looking for that perfect shade of green, interior designer Rebecca West from Seriously Happy Homes suggests Flora by Benjamin Moore.
+If you are looking for that perfect muted shade of green, interior designer Rebecca West from Seriously Happy Homes suggests Flora (AF 470) by Benjamin Moore.
 "The blue-green paint is rich without being too dark, and earthy without feeling too heavy.
 It pairs beautifully with medium and dark wood tones and works with a broad range of interior styles from traditional to modern."
-You can never go wrong with a soft sage colored paint, and it can instantly make any room feel more soothing and relaxing.
+You can never go wrong with soft sage-colored paint, and it can instantly make any room feel more soothing and relaxing.

 03 of 09

 "Red is a powerful and energetic hue," says PPG Paints color expert Dee Schlotter.
-"Red Delicious by Glidden is a deep red that would serve as a bold and stimulating color for an accent wall."
-We think it looks particularly refreshing when paired with white trim.
-While it's a bold hue, it's a timeless version of red that will look great for years to come.
+"Red Delicious (00YR 08/409) by Glidden is a deep red that would serve as a bold and stimulating color for an accent wall."
+It looks particularly refreshing when paired with white-painted trim.
+While it's a bold hue like this apple red, it's a timeless version of red that will look beautifully rich for years to come.

 04 of 09

 "There are a small number of timeless and classic shades we always find ourselves coming back to when searching for the perfect neutral," says Alicia Weaver of Alicia Weaver Design.
-"Alaskan Husky by Benjamin Moore is one of them.
+"Alaskan Husky (1479) by Benjamin Moore is one of them.
 It is a classic shade of gray that complements accent colors."
-Light silvery grays work beautifully in guest bedrooms and in front entryways.Continue to 5 of 9 below.
+Light silvery grays work beautifully in guest bedrooms and foyers.Continue to 5 of 9 below.

 05 of 09

-Interior designer and color expert Moll Anderson, believes in the power of green.
+Interior designer and color expert Moll Anderson, believes in the power of green paint.
 She says the color gives us a sense of balance that is both calming and relaxing.
-One paint color that is found to be particularly therapeutic is Card Room Green by Farrow & Ball.
-It harmonizes perfectly with tones of gray, mustard, and pebble.
+One paint color that is found to be particularly therapeutic is Card Room Green (No. 79) by Farrow & Ball.
+This dark green color harmonizes perfectly with tones of gray, mustard, and pebble.

 06 of 09

-Susan Williams, an interior designer at Siren Betty Design, first used Gentleman's Gray by Benjamin Moore when designing rooms for a local bed-and-breakfast.
+Susan Williams, an interior designer at Siren Betty Design, first used Gentleman's Gray (2062-20), a dark blue by Benjamin Moore when designing rooms for a local bed-and-breakfast.
 Shortly after, everyone at her company fell heads over heels for the shade.
 "We loved it so much that we painted our office wall the same color.
-We think it looks especially great in a gloss finish—the way the light reflects of off it is gorgeous and gives any room a lot of character."
-A blueish gray this deep gives a serene, comforting vibe and works very well in a place like the bedroom.
+We think it looks especially great in a gloss finish—the way the light reflects off it is gorgeous and gives any room a lot of character."
+A blueish gray this deep gives a serene, comforting vibe, which works well in a bedroom.

 07 of 09

-Nuanced pastels can inspire comfort according to Dee Schlotter.
+Nuanced neutrals, like this soft greige, can inspire comfort according to Dee Schlotter.
 Pale colors are also fueling a hot home trend thanks to the growing popular popularity of the "hygge" movement, a Danish concept that promotes happiness by focusing on creating cozy contentment and overall well-being.
-"One paint color that is representative of hygge is Whiskers by PPG Paints.
+"One paint color that is representative of hygge is Whiskers (PPG1025-3) by PPG Paints.
 It is a subtle shade of greige, perfect for enveloping a room and making it feel like a cozy retreat," says Schlotter.

 08 of 09